Iggy Azalea Reveals ‘Pants Dilemma’ And Flaunts Backside In High Cut Pink Underwear

 Iggy Azalea went to Power 106 in Los Angeles on Tuesday to promote her raunchy new single “Kream.”
 The rapper looked terrific in her outfit, but she had a dilemma when trying to choose what to wear.

 Azalea shared her clothing woes on her Instagram story today ahead of her appearance at the radio station.
 The “Fancy” singer posted a video of herself wearing a shoulder-baring white crop top and a pair of high cut blush colored underwear and cute sandals.
-She wrote atop the video “@Power106 I am having a pants dilemma and I’m on my way.”
+She wrote atop the video, “@Power106 I am having a pants dilemma and I’m on my way.”
 She put three tired side emojis after her statement.
 In the video, she also apologized to the station for being late.

 Earlier in the day, though, she revealed she’d stayed up late having a conversation and had extreme trouble getting herself together for the day.
 Eventually, she got up, and decided to wear a long, blonde wig, and then slowly figured out her outfit.